Oprah Winfrey reflects on book club, announces 100th pick - NewsBreak

 Winfrey’s choices are influenced at times by a relatively recent trend — competition.

-Over the past few years, Hager and Reese Witherspoon have demonstrated that they too, can win the trust of large numbers of readers, whether Witherspoon’s early promotion of Delia Owens’ blockbuster “Where the Crawdads Sing” or Hager championing such debut works as Katy Hays' novel “The Cloisters.”
+Over the past few years, Reese Witherspoon and Jenna Bush Hager have demonstrated that they too, can win the trust of large numbers of readers, whether Witherspoon’s early promotion of Delia Owens’ blockbuster “Where the Crawdads Sing” or Hager reviving interest in Donna Tartt’s 1990s bestseller “The Secret History.”
 The exuberance of young people on TikTok helped make Colleen Hoover the country’s most popular fiction writer.

 Winfrey is respectful: If she hears a book she might choose is also being pursued by Witherspoon or Hager, she will step back and pick another.
 But she also claims her place.
 Yes, Witherspoon, Hager and the BookTok kids are all great, but no one should forget who came first.